Project

 WAT4CAM has delivered agricultural extension services and improved crop diversification in the irrigated schemes and preks.

-The four-year WAT4CAM project is helping to upgrade outdated infrastructure and taking the opportunity to support innovative, climate-friendly farming.
+The five-year WAT4CAM project is helping to upgrade outdated infrastructure and taking the opportunity to support innovative, climate-friendly farming through agro-ecology.

 June 8, 2023